AireshBhat/OOP_Project/README.md

 * Contains a User Class
 * Is used for creating a user while the application lasts

+## FileControl.java
+* Contains FileControl Class
+* This class is used to switch between frames.
+* Contains methods which called can open up a specific frame.

 ## Login.java

 ## NewUserSignUp.java